Farms: 100-150 Acres

 #1122 - Western Montgomery County - NEW LISTING

 - Brick home, w/great basement and attic

 The barn is in nice shape with a block foundation and a Gothic arched roof.
 It is 36x96’ and has 2 large pens in it now.
 It can be easily converted to horse, cattle or small animal stalls.
+The gutters are there but were filled in with gravel.
 There is also a fairly new 24x36’ garage.
 It has 3 doors with openers, and a concrete floor.